Our next event: 4th Sept.

 A Dawn Chorus Walk

-The dawn chorus is truly spectacular at this time of year and we're really excited to be teaming up with Bruern Farms to bring you this special event - a dawn chorus walk followed by breakfast at the cafe.
+The dawn chorus is truly spectacular at this time of year so we were really pleased to team up with Bruern Farms for this very special event - a dawn chorus walk in Foxholes Nature Reserve followed by breakfast at the Bruern Farms Cafe.

 April 2025